MattDodsonEnglish/docs/readme.md

 #### Note

 If you are self-hosting your website, you may need to do a server restart.
-This will help show up the **Template** dropdown **Tags** option.
+This should get the **Tags** option to show up in the **Template** dropdown.

 ---